Beldia, the Endangered Moroccan Landrace

 An Endangered Landrace Strain

 Not only did the Moroccan landrace decrease in quality and potency, it became rare.
 Because of modern growers lured by profits, the landrace itself is now disappearing from the Rif.
 Before the introduction of foreign genetics, the hash produced in Morocco had high levels of CBD.
-It was usually a 2 to 1 ration with 2 parts THC for one part CBD.
+It was usually a 3 to 1 ration with 3 parts THC for one part CBD.
 Its sweet minty taste was also unmistakable.
+The Beldia Hash typically produces mild cerebral effects accompanied by a relaxing sensation.
+Nowadays this hash has become rare.
+Therefore, the demand for traditional Beldia Hash has increased.

 Introduction Of Foreign genetics